LowellInstruments/ddt/CLONE.md

-## DDH Option - remote control with DWService
+## DDH Option - DWService Remote Control

 Please see document README.md for this.